electron/electron/docs/api/ipc-main-process.md

 ### Event.sender

-The `WebContents` of the renderer that has sent the message.
+The `WebContents` that sent the message.